 - Minimum 3-page original writing sample that demonstrates the applicant’s analytical writing ability.

 The admission decision by program faculty is based on a review of the full set of admission documents.
-Applicants should strive to provide evidence of potential for completion of the degree and success in the field of library media education.
+Applicants should strive to provide evidence of potential for completion of the degree and success in the field of libraries, informatics, and technology in education.